-Full-time students must take a minimum of 9 credits of regular courses per term except for the last (4th) term.
-These 9 credits should include at least 3 credits from daytime courses.
+- Full-time students must take a minimum of 9 credits of regular courses per term except for the last (4th) term.
+These 9 credits should include at least 3 credits from daytime courses. - Regular course is a course counted towards graduation requirements(graduation credits).